-Proposals must include a) significant public engagement and outcomes, and b) leverage, enhance, or develop a hazard resilience network as described below.
+Proposals must a) provide significant beneficial public outcomes through engagement and collaboration, and b) include a strategy and activities to leverage, enhance, or create a human or technical network as described below.

-- 1. Public engagement and outcomes.
-Projects must include activities and outcomes that provide significant opportunities for increased public engagement in understanding, managing, and adapting to coastal risks.
+a) Beneficial public outcomes through engagement and collaboration.
+Projects must generate significant beneficial public outcomes and include opportunities for public engagement in understanding, managing, and adapting to coastal risks.
 These outcomes shall provide public benefit for coastal communities to address existing and potential future risk to coastal hazards (i.e., flooding, storm surge, tsunamis, hurricanes, erosion) and climate impacts (i.e., drought, flooding, sea level rise) to coastal infrastructure, local economies, vulnerable populations, or the natural environment.
-Projects must include an audience appropriate outreach component that considers, for example, perception of risk; local knowledge, culture, traditions and terminology; and understanding of local hazards and impacts. - 2.
-Regional and national networks.
-Projects must enhance, leverage, or create a regional network or framework that improves coordination and partnership across agencies, disciplines, jurisdictions, and sectors while encompassing multiple coastal hazards and impacts.
-Examples of existing networks include but are not limited to: the Gulf of Mexico Alliance (GOMA), the West Coast Governors' Alliance on Ocean Health, the Pacific Risk Management 'Ohana (PRiMO), or Digital Coast.
+Projects must include an outreach and engagement component that includes participation by local, state, and federal government and non-government entities and the citizens involved in the project.
+The outreach and engagement efforts should be specific and tailored to the region or location and include, for example, perception of risk; local knowledge, culture, traditions, and terminology; and understanding of local hazards and impacts.